 Can I get a battery rebate?

 Another important factor to consider is if you’re eligible for any rebates or incentives.
-There are currently four battery rebates available in Australia.

 Does it have back-up functionality?